 If your question has already been addressed in published consensus guidelines, for instance, you need to review your plans.

-Do you need an agency?
+Do you need an agency to plan an advisory board?

 OK, let’s be honest about this.